Jentuuh/mcrt-draft/README.md

 # mcrt-draft
-Draft implementation for my Master Thesis subject: Memory Coherent Ray Tracing (MCRT).
+Render engine implementation for my Master Thesis subject: A Scalable and Coherent Approach to Monte Carlo Path Tracing.

 # Setup and usage
 * Make `models/` directory in root folder (contains world models that will be loaded)